digicademy/cobj_xslt/Documentation/Tutorials/TransformDisplayAnExternalRssFeed/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Its a quite common task to display content from an external XML feed.
-There are many good extensions in TER that cater for this need.
-When you just want to retrieve, transform and display a feed the XSLT content object can step in as a powerful TypoScript solution.
+There are many good extensions in TER for this.
+The XSLT content object can also step up to this as a pure TypoScript solution.

-This tutorial will also show you how you can set parameters from TypoScript for use in the XSL stylesheet or pass values from the XSL stylesheet to TypoScript objects.
-On top of that there will be a little demonstration what stuff you can achieve by setting up a XSLT pipeline.
+This tutorial will also show you how you can set parameters from TypoScript for use in your XSL stylesheet or pass values from the XSL stylesheet to TypoScript objects.
+On top of that there will be a little demonstration of what stuff you can achieve by setting up an XSLT pipeline.
 But let's check the newsfeed from http://news.typo3.org/rss.xml first.